fitting background music

 What I don't like

 - Community outside the forums is complete cancer.
-There's constant drama, cheaters (many of which are pretty high profile), sloptubers
+There's constant drama, cheaters (many of which are pretty high profile), sloptubers, etc

 - Most aspects of skinning which don't just involve drag and dropping an image into a folder require you to tweak the skin.ini folder.
 Many of these changes require constant trial and error to set correctly